Skip to content

 1 / 1

-Comprehensive, externally verified points have been awarded based on the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
-Additional points could not be awarded as the percentage of company landbank certified by FSC is collectively reported with PEFC Certified landbank by the company.
+[Externally verified] Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
+Additional points have been awarded according to the percentage of company landbank certified by FSC.

 • Y